jfernandez/umn_auth/README.markdown

 * ip_address
 * internet_id

-The current UmnAuth::Session can be easily accessed in a controller or view using the `current_umn_session` method.
+The current UmnAuth::Session can be easily accessed in any controller or view using the `current_umn_session` method.

 <pre>
 class ExamsController < ApplicationController